John-Frye/Mortgage-Affordability-in-Baltimore/README.md

 ## Data Sources and Definitions
 Mortgage Affordability: the percent of home mortgages in a population tract that are affordable to residents.
-Small Business Investment: the average amount of money invested in small businesses in a population tract.
+Small Business Investment: the total amount of money invested in small businesses per 50 businesses in a population tract .

 ## Data Analysis
 ### Data Question(s)